momentohq/public-dev-docs/docs/manage/pricing.md

 <details>
   <summary>Will it blend?</summary>
-We do not recommend putting Momento Cache in a blender as it may void the warranty of your blender, but Momento Cache  is robust with enterprise grade security and availability.
-Momento Cache does blend seamlessly with your current cloud setup, whether you're on AWS, GCP, Azure, or multi-cloud!
+We do not recommend putting Momento Cache in a blender as it may void the warranty of your blender, but Momento Cache  is robust with enterprise-grade security and availability.
+Momento Cache blends seamlessly with your current cloud setup, whether on AWS, GCP, Azure, or multi-cloud!
 </details>

 [Give Momento Cache a Try!](./../getting-started.md)